User | Login

 HbA1c

-A blood test showing average blood sugar over the past 2-3 months.
+A blood test that shows your average blood sugar level over the past 2-3 months.
+It's commonly used to diagnose and monitor diabetes and prediabetes.

 Healthy-user bias